RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

-The data provided includes the IFCs and the unitcell obtained from previous calculations. **This data is not meant to produce converged results.**
+The data provided includes the IFCs and the unitcell obtained from previous calculations. **This tutorial is not meant to produce converged results.**

 # Before running the tutorial:
 * TDEP installed